The Political Compass

-The idea was developed by a political journalist with a university counselling background, assisted by a professor of social history.
-They're indebted to people like Wilhelm Reich and Theodor Adorno for their ground-breaking work in this field.
-We believe that, in an age of diminishing ideology, a new generation in particular will get a better idea of where they stand politically — and the sort of political company they keep.
+We're indebted to people like Wilhelm Reich, Hans Eysenck and Theodor Adorno for their ground-breaking work in this field.
+We believe that, in an age of diminishing ideology, The Political Compass helps a new generation in particular to get a better idea of where they stand politically — and the sort of political company they keep.